syncfusion-content/fileformat-docs/FileFormat/DocIO/Find and Replace.md

 {% endhighlight %}

-You can find all the occurrence of a particular text within a single paragraph in the document using **FindAll** method.
+You can find all the occurrence of a particular text within a single paragraph in the document by using **FindAll** method.

-The following code snippet illustrates how to find all the occurrences of a particular text in the document.
+The following code example illustrates how to find all the occurrences of a particular text in the document.

 {% highlight c# %}
 [C#]

-//Load the template document
+//Loads the template document

 WordDocument document = new WordDocument("Template.docx", FormatType.Docx);

-//Find all the occurrences of a particular text
+//Finds all the occurrences of a particular text

 TextSelection[] textSelections = document.FindAll("paragraph", false, true);